-Step 1: Decide on your location
+Step 1: Decide Your Location

 Your first step will be to decide where you want to get married.
 Many people choose to get married in the city where they live.
 You could also choose to get married someplace else that holds sentimental value for you or your spouse.
 But you’ll need to do your research before picking a location.

 You can’t get married without first having a marriage license.
-Once you’ve decided on your wedding’s location, you’ll have to look into that location’s marriage license requirements.
+Once you’ve decided on the location, you’ll have to look into that location’s marriage license requirements.
 In some counties, you’ll have to wait 30-90 days after getting your marriage license before you can get married.
 Other counties may not require waiting periods and you may be able to get married on the same day that you pick up your marriage license.

-Step 3: Apply for the marriage license
+Step 3: Apply for the Marriage License

 When you’re clear on the requirements for getting a marriage license, it’s time to apply for one.
 Different cities have different marriage license application requirements.
 But you and your spouse will generally need to present these documents when you apply:

-- A valid government-issued photo ID like a passport, driver’s license, or certificate of naturalization;
+A valid government-issued photo ID like a passport, driver’s license, or certificate of naturalization;

-- Divorce papers if either you or your spouse were previously married; and
+Divorce papers if either you or your spouse were previously married; and

-- Payment for the marriage license fees.
+Payment for the marriage license fees.

 Check your local city or county clerk’s office to see if they require any other documents

-Step 4: Gather the necessary paperwork
+Step 4: Gather the Necessary Paperwork

 The next step on your courthouse wedding checklist is gathering all the necessary paperwork for your wedding day.
 Make sure to have your valid marriage license, payment for the license if you haven’t already paid, and forms of government-issued identification for you and your spouse.
 You’ll have to take these documents with you to the county courthouse where your wedding will take place.

-Step 5: Schedule your wedding date and prepare for it
+Step 5: Schedule Your Wedding Date and Prepare for It